typebytes/angular-checklist/content/tooling/use-angular-dev-tools.md

 # Problem

-Understanding complex and nested components trees can be challenging, especially if you are interested in the DOM view and the logic and data layer.
-In addition, it's not easy to debug Angular components using standard debug tools because they are not adapted very well for Angular-specific features.
+Understanding complex and nested component trees can be challenging, especially if you are interested in the DOM view, the logic, and data layer.
+In addition, it's not easy to debug Angular components using standard debugging tools because they are not adapted very well for Angular-specific features.

 # Solution